wrootie/call-your-rep/content/readings/index.md

 toc: true
 ---

+### Take a pause and visit these resources for books to center yourself in this time
 ## Articles

 - [Coronavirus is a historic trigger event — and it needs a movement to respond](https://wagingnonviolence.org/2020/03/coronavirus-historic-trigger-event-needs-movement-response/) **by Paul Engler**